leonardojo/ggPlantmap/README.md

 ## This will create an image file (.svg) that can be opened in an graphic software (Illustrator, Power-Point)
 ```

-Note that the polygons will be grouped based on a column that you input
-in the group.name argument.
-The default is “ROI.name”

 ## Acknowledgements

 I would like to acknowledge Kaisa Kajala, Lisa Oskam, Monica Garcia